mohamed-amine-maaroufi/BanckingManagementSystem/README.md

 ## Banking management system program in C++

-Implementing a C++ console program for the banking management system using oriented object in c++. this basic program has some opérations:
+Implementing a C++ console program for the banking management system using oriented object programming in c++. this basic program has some opérations:

 - **void readDataFromConsole();** //this function to read the input text entred by user in console